-SPC E-mail: Each student has an SPC E-mail account and should check it regularly.
-Instructors and the administration will use this E-mail address to contact the student.
+SPC E-mail: Each student has an SPC E-mail account and should check it regularly (daily or everyother-day).
+Instructors and the administration will use this SPC E-mail address to contact the student, not a student's private, personal E-mail address.